 Prereq: 1100 or 1100H.

-Columbus, Marion and Newark—In Person
+Columbus, Mansfield—In Person

 Introduces students to the policymaking process and the core crafts on which schools of public affairs focus: policy analysis & evaluation and public administration & management.